fordsfords/hmap/README.md

 A simple implementation of a hashmap based on Austin Appleby's [murmur3](https://github.com/aappleby/smhasher) algorithm.
 Many thanks to Austin for putting his reference code in the public domain.
-Full disclosure: [Claude.ai](https://claude.ai) helped me with the C code and deserves some credit as well.
 I am also placing this implementation in the public domain using CC0; see [License](#license).